-I am a multi-award-winning writer, editor, public relations and marketing professional, with almost a quarter century of experience.
+I am a multi-award-winning writer, editor, public relations and marketing professional, with a quarter century of experience.

 The earth moved when I discovered my love of writing—quite literally.

 It was October 17, 1989.
 A baseball-obsessed kid, just a couple of months from my 14th birthday, I had settled into the couch at our home in Las Vegas to watch game three of the 1989 World Series between the Giants and Athletics.
 The announcers were into their pregame discussions and highlights of the previous games when suddenly the telecast stopped and I think it was the great Al Michael’s voice that could be heard saying, “I think we’re having an earthquake!”

 Indeed, one of the worst earthquakes in recent memory struck the Bay Area that early evening.
 Houses were reduced to rubble, freeways toppled, and dozens of people lost their lives.
 I was immediately captivated by the ongoing news cycle.
 For weeks, I recorded and watched every newscast about the earthquake and the stories surrounding it that I could.
 I read every news article I could find and bought every subsequent magazine I could get my hands on.
 I became a news junkie.

 One thing that struck me was how well reporters, writers, editors, broadcasters told the stories.
 How a full picture of tragedy, hope, desperation, kindness, weakness, humor was captured and put into perspective for those of us that were not there, that did not experience what Northern Californians had been going through.

 For me, it was the eighth grade.
 I was going into high school soon, and I now knew what I wanted to do—I wanted to write.
 I wanted to tell those stories in ways that made it interesting, relevant and poignant to others.

 In high school, I took every English, literature and writing class I could.
 I also played baseball and worked in a drug store at night as a stock clerk and cashier.
 But it was writing that steered my ship.